jzlianglu/pykaldi2/README.md

 ## How to install

-PyKaldi2 runs on top of [Horovod](https://github.com/horovod/horovod) and PyKaldi libraries.
+PyKaldi2 runs on top of the [Horovod](https://github.com/horovod/horovod) and PyKaldi libraries.
 The dockerfile is provided to customarize the envriorment.
 To use the repo, do the following three steps.

 1. Clone the repo by